Better for Homeowners,

 From heating to plumbing, every system in our homes is designed to optimize energy consumption.
 This results in an average of 33% less consumption than the typical household in Oregon and a significant reduction in monthly energy expenses for our homeowners.

-Using extra insulation and focusing on air sealing, we construct homes that maintain a consistent internal temperature.
-Energy recovery ventilation (ERV) also filters the air supply so outside air stays out – mitigating pollutants and pollens and improving indoor air quality.
+Using extra insulation and advanced air sealing, we construct homes that maintain a consistent internal temperature.
+Energy recovery ventilation (ERV) filters the outside air supply as it is exchanged with inside air – mitigating pollutants and pollens and improving indoor air quality.

 Green building reduces mold, rot, and pest issues, while xeriscaping with native plants decreases water consumption, improves drought tolerance, and ensures fire resistance.
 This durability ensures homes will continue to provide affordable housing for decades.